Jewish Internet Links

 - Mechon-Mamre – includes English and (very good) Hebrew versions of the whole Jewish Bible (Tanach) – Torah, Haftarot, Writings, Megillot, etc. An amazing resource.
 Includes pages with Hebrew and English together, and recordings (MP3) of the Torah being read in (Sephardi) Hebrew.

 - URJ – Torat Chayim (Living Torah) – Readings and interpretations for each portion of the Torah – with archives going back several years.

 - My Jewish Learning – a key resource to anything Jewish, as it has so much information – food, culture, tradition, music, Torah study, Jewish history, Israel, Jewish Philosophy – you’ll find something on it here (also has structured self-learning modules and an on-line forum).
 American.

-- UK Jewish Film Festival - following our liaison with UK-JFF, two films will be coming to the Showroom in March 2009.
-Check out the film details here.
+- UK Jewish Film Festival - Check out the film details here.